 - Space constraints: Working within limited storage and display areas

-- Physical demands: Lifting heavy materials, extended standing, repetitive motions
+- Physical demands: Lifting heavy materials, extended standing, and repetitive motions

 - Travel logistics: Managing routes, traffic, and parking across multiple locations